Choose the right fill method

 Recommended Workflow By Document Type

-If your PDF already has supported fillable fields:
+If your PDF already has supported fillable PDF form fields:

 - start with Work with native PDF forms (AcroForm)